aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 - [**Extract out formattings into a separate MR**](#do-not-mix-formatting-with-your-intended-changes): Don't mix formatting changes with your main updates.
 If formatting is needed, create a separate branch that formats __all__ files.
 This also makes the original MR less complicated.
 - [**Dont fix everything**](#todo): Don't be eager to fix every problem or clean up every piece of code on your way.
 Best you can do is to create a ticket in your issue tracking system.
 Prioritize and decide about it with the team.
 - [**Review your own MR before asking someone else to review it**](#review-your-own-mr-before-asking-someone-else-to-review-it): Specially use the reviewing platform you always use to review other's MRs. Also ensure all CI checks pass to save time.
 Some problems can be catched using static checks only.
+- [**Make sure CI passes**](#TODO): Because it helps save time to catch issues that can be catched automatically by tools rather than a human manual review.
 - [**Meaningful commits**](#meaningful-commits): Make commits meaningful and separate.
 Use your IDE to stage specific and related changes separately, keeping things focused.
 Write concise commit messages and MR titles.
 If you can't, it __may__ be a sign your MR is doing more that one thing and should be broken into separate ones.
 - [**Use the description field**](#use-the-description-field-when-creating-merge-requests): Use the MR description for technical details or clarifications.
 And remember it is only for reviewers, not the whole team.
 Include screenshots when needed, like for styling changes and add the task link if you're using an issue tracking system.
 - [**Resolving comments on the MRs**](#resolving-comments-on-the-mrs-todo-make-the-title-of-this-part-better-like-on-comments-commenting-or-about-comments): Leave comments for the author of the comment to resolve.
 If you address one, reply to it (including a commit link if applicable).
 Don't resolve comments if you're not the author.
 If someone else resolves your comment, unresolve it first to verify and then resolve it again, so you know which ones are "really" reslved.